lithdew/reliable/README.md

 ## Benchmarks

-A benchmark was done using [`cmd/benchmark`](examples/benchmark) from Okayama, Japan to a DigitalOcean 2GB / 60 GB Disk / NYC3 server.
+A benchmark was done using [`cmd/benchmark`](examples/benchmark) from Japan to a DigitalOcean 2GB / 60 GB Disk / NYC3 server.

 The benchmark task was to spam 1400 byte packets from Japan to New York.
 Given a ping latency of roughly 220 milliseconds, the throughput was roughly 1.2 MiB/sec.